 This is a Well Living House project.
-Housed at MAP, Well Living House is an action research centre for Indigenous infants, children, and their families’ health and well-being.
+Well Living House is an action research centre for Indigenous infants, children, and their families’ health and well-being.

 Learn more about Well Living House

 A collaboration between Well Living House and Na-Me-Res, this project was a pilot study to understand the causes and contexts behind increasing rates of premature and preventable death among Indigenous people experiencing homelessness in Toronto.

 Using verbal autopsies, the Honouring Lives project explored the root causes and contexts surrounding these deaths, and the ripple effects experienced by family, friends and a community of staff across the city.
 Researchers interviewed service providers, friends, and family members of five people who died in Toronto between 2014 and 2017.